evidentlyai/evidently/docs/book/presets/data-drift.md

 * Browse the [examples](../get-started/examples.md) for sample Jupyter notebooks and Colabs.

-You can also explore [more blog posts](https://www.evidentlyai.com/tags/data-drift) about drift detection.
+You can also explore [blog posts](https://www.evidentlyai.com/tags/data-drift) about drift detection, including [How to handle drift](https://www.evidentlyai.com/blog/ml-monitoring-data-drift-how-to-handle) or [how to analyze historical drift patterns](https://evidentlyai.com/blog/tutorial-3-historical-data-drift).